criminy-git/100-days-of-code/log.md

 **Today's Progress**: Worked on daily katas on Codewars the past 4 days, ranked up to 7 kyu in JavaScript.

-**Thoughts**: Planning to go over React concepts alongside Codewars practice.
+**Thoughts**: Need to log here more, often forgetting to update my logbook despite daily practice.
+Planning to go over React concepts alongside Codewars practice.

 ---